 - Tea bags – we use organic tea, and it is imperative that all brewing is done using a base of ‘real’ tea, be it green, black, white etc.

 - A tight weaved cotton or muslin cloth and elastic band to cover your jar

 Okay, boil a kettle full of water.
-Put six tea bags into your glass container, then add between 160 and 200 grams of sugar to the container.
+Put six tea bags into a heat proof container to make the tea.
+This can be made of metal (as you have not added the scoby yet) so a pan is fine or large teapot also take care if using plastic as it can become quite flexible when hot, then add between 160 and 200 grams of sugar to the container.
 We usually go for nearer 170 grams, but this is preference.

-With tea bags and sugar in your container, when your kettle boils, pour the boiling water into the container in which you have placed your tea bags and sugar (but NOT your Kombucha!!
-You will add this later).
+With tea bags and sugar in your container, when your kettle boils, pour the boiling water into the container in which you have placed your tea bags and sugar, do not pour boiling water into glass container.(DO NOT add your scoby at this point, You will add this later).
 Stir your boiling hot container full of tea and sugar, then wait half an hour before removing your tea bags, and then leave to cool.

 Wait until the container’s liquid is cool to touch, by that we mean, if you stick your little finger in, it feels no more than barely warm, and closer to cold.
 Cold is best, but naturally cold, not freezing.
 With the tea bags removed place your Kombucha in the top of your container, the lightest side upwards (don’t worry too much if this is hard to gauge).
 The Kombucha will either float, sink or something in between, all good.
 If the tea starts to seep over the side of your container with the addition of your Kombucha, it’s fine to let some of the tea out.
 With your Kombucha floating in the tea, put a piece of cotton or muslin over the container top, like you do with homemade jam.
 Then find a spot for your container, this should be somewhere out of direct sunlight but in a room of a relatively balanced temperature.